 Sometimes you have to look very closely to find these little hidden treasures!
 It's important to always look where you're about to step because you can easily step on the mushrooms and damage them.
 A walking stick helps to gently lift leaves and move twigs.
 Studying these photos will help you see them quicker when you're out looking for them.

 Finding morel mushrooms is an exciting adventure.
 For a review on picking them, here's another of our morel mushroom hunting tips: Don't pull the morel mushrooms up by their roots.

 In the soil, just under the surface of the ground, morel mushrooms have a fragile root system.
-We don't know if this has been scientifically proven, but according to many mushrooms hunters, simply pulling morel mushrooms up with the roots damages their underground parts.
+We don't know if this has been scientifically proven, but according to many mushroom hunters, simply pulling morel mushrooms up with the roots can damage their underground parts.

 Cut or snap the mushrooms near the base of the stem so you don't disturb this delicate root system.